 What’s geoarbitrage?

-For those who live in a place with a high cost of living, it can be a struggle to save and pay off debt.
+For those living in a place with a high cost of living, saving and paying off debt can be a struggle.
 Geoarbitrage your dollars to go further so you can meet all your financial goals faster.

 So, what’s geoarbitrage?
-Geoarbitrage means to move locations for a lower cost of living to better your financial situation.
+Geographic arbitrage means to move locations for a lower cost of living to better your financial situation.

 There are two main types of people interested in geoarbitrage: those who want to reach financial independence and those in retirement who want their money to last longer.

-Interested in learning more about geoarbitrage and how it might help better your financial situation?
-Hear Ali & Alison of AllOptionsConsidered.com share how they’ve used geoarbitrage to fund their early retirement, then keep reading to learn all about how those in the LGBTQ can take advantage of this way of living.
+Interested in learning more about geoarbitrage and how taking advantage of it might help better your financial situation?
+Keep reading to learn how to take advantage of this way of living.

 Types of geoarbitrage